prabinpebam/string-art/readme.md

   The chord selection process is performed in asynchronous chunks to keep the UI responsive, with a progress bar displayed during generation.

 - **Download Options:**
-  Users can download the generated chord steps as a text file or export the final string art as an SVG.
+  Users can download the generated chord-steps as a text file which will give them sequential steps that you can follow in order to do an actual string art physically.

+  Users can also export the final string art as an SVG.

 This approach combines creative coding techniques with modern web technologies to produce a dynamic and interactive string art generator.